supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Back in the Onboarding page from the Microsoft Defender XDR portal, under the section "2.
 Run a detection test", copy the detection test script by selecting the **Copy** button.

-1. In the windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.
+1. In the Windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.

 1. When the "User Account Control" window is shown, select **Yes** to allow the app to run.

 1. Paste the script by right-clicking in the **Administrator: Command Prompt** windows and press **Enter** to run it. **Note:** The window closes automatically after running the script.

 1. In the Microsoft Defender XDR portal, in the left-hand menu, under the **Assets** area, select **Devices**.
-If the device is not shown, complete the next task and come back to check it back later.
+If the device is not shown, complete the next task and come back to check it later.
 It can take up to 60 minutes for the first device to be displayed in the portal.

      ![Picture 1](../Media/SC-200-img22.png)